survivejs/react-book/manuscript/04_implementing_notes.md

 ![Notes with a new item](images/react_05.png)

-We additionally had to set up a binding for `this.addNote`.
-Without it `this` of `addNote()` would point at the wrong context and wouldn't work.
-It is a little annoying, but it is necessary to bind nonetheless.

-Using `bind` at `constructor` gives us a small performance benefit as opposed to binding at `render()`.
-I'll be using this convention unless it would take additional effort through lifecycle hooks.
-In the future [property initializers](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) may solve this issue with a neat syntax.

-T> Besides allowing you to set context, [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) makes it possible to fix parameters to certain values.
-You will see an example of this shortly.

 ## Editing Notes

 Our `Notes` list is almost useful now.
 We just need to implement editing and we're almost there.
 One simple way to achieve this is to detect a click event on a `Note`, and then show an input containing its state.
 Then when the editing has been confirmed, we can return it back to normal.